someonecantcode/Mario64/README.md

 * Punch a butterfly
 * 100 Coins for a Star
+* Left Peach Painting in the Bedroom
+* Look into the Ceiling at the center star in main building
 * Warp Locations
 1. Flowers & Bomb Holes in Bomb Bomb
 2. Corner next to fence